Caregiver Rights– having a life of your own.

 What is it you like to do?
 Go to book club?
 Garden?
 Catch up with friends?
 Go to a ball game with the kids?
 Maybe take an adult education course to learn a new skill at the local community college or even online?

-Maybe it is just to go to a care giver support group to make friends with others who share similar experiences and understand your situation.
+Maybe it is just to go to a caregiver support group, This will give you an opportunity.... to make friends with others who share similar experiences and understand your situation.

-You are definitely going to need help with care giving in order to get time for yourself.
-It is also important to understand that many seniors become more and more narcissistic as they get older.
+You are definitely going to need help with caregiving in order to get time for yourself.
+It is also important to understand... many seniors become more and more narcissistic as they get older.
 All that matters to them is that they have their needs met at that moment.
-You, as a care giver, may allow yourself to feel as if you are the only one that can provide that care.
+You, as a caregiver, may allow yourself to feel as if you are the only one that can provide that care.